 Reading through my diary, it might seem like I’ve picked up a lot over 30 days (it certainly felt like a lot) but it’s barely a drop in the ocean.
-Over 50 tonnes of litter is dumped on Scottish roadside every single month. we collect 50 Kelpies’ worth of litter every year.
+Over 50 tonnes of litter are dumped on Scottish roadsides every single month.
+We collect 50 Kelpies’ worth of litter every year.
 That’s 15,000 tonnes, or 250 million items – nearly 50 pieces of litter for every person in Scotland.
 Or, in other words, 475 dropped every minute.

-Here's everything I picked up during 30 days of #SpringClean for @KSBScotland: cigarette butts, tins, pants, socks, glass, sweetie wrappers, traffic cones, dog poo, plastic bottles, bin bags, flytipping, rubber bands, plant pots and flytipping.
+Here's everything I picked up during 30 days of #SpringClean for @KSBScotland: cigarette butts, tins, pants, socks, glass, sweet wrappers, traffic cones, dog poo, plastic bottles, bin bags, rubber bands, plant pots and flytipping.

-Day 4: I concentrated on recyclables on a regular walk through the woods and found more plastic bottles than I could carry plus some drinks tins.
-People are obviously bringing a drink into the woods with them and leaving the container behind.
+Day 4: I concentrated on recyclables on a regular walk through the woods and found more plastic bottles than I could carry, plus some drinks cans.
+People are obviously bringing a drink into the woods and leaving the container behind.

-Day 5: I was in a rush on Day 5 but managed to find a handful of post office bands lying on the street and picked them up.
+Day 5: I was in a rush on day five but managed to find a handful of rubber bands lying on the street and picked them up.
 They don’t look like much, but birds think they look like worms and animals get tangled up in them.

 Day 6: Glass.
 Infinitely recyclable.
 No idea why glass bottles are just flung into the bushes.

-Day 7: It didn’t take me long to find a pile of flytipping, right near the entrance to the woods.
-If you're having work done on your house make sure your contractor disposes of waste properly and doesn't just tip it in the woods to leave a mess for others to trip over.
+Day 7: It didn’t take me long to find a pile of flytipping, right by the entrance to the woods.
+If you're having work done on your house, make sure your contractor disposes of waste properly and doesn't just tip it in the woods to leave a mess for others to trip over.

-Day 9: Had totally forgotten we were going on holiday when I accepted Suzanne’s challenge Just because I'm on holiday doesn't mean I stop cleaning up.
-In England this time though.
+Day 9: I had totally forgotten we were going on holiday when I accepted this challenge.
+Just because I'm on holiday doesn't mean I stop cleaning up.
+In England this time, though.

 Day 12: One crisp packet filled with cigarette butts for day 12.
 Pretty much the only litter I could find at our holiday park this afternoon

-Day 13: Seems previous guests at our caravan have been using the grass as an ashtray.
+Day 13: It seems previous guests at our caravan have been using the grass as an ashtray.
 All cleared up now.

 Day 14: Another handful of cigarette ends.
 Each of these could have been an £80 fine.
 These aren't going to just disappear - the filters are made with plastic fibres.

 Day 15: Back home.
-I actually couldn't find any litter on my usual path through the woods so I had a dig in a small hill I suspected was hidden flytipping found lots of building waste.
-A random assortment of plastic pipes, an old pot, a single shoe, lots of plastic bags and a few drinks containers.
+I actually couldn't find any litter on my usual path through the woods so I had a dig in a small hill.
+As I suspected, it was hiding flytipping and found lots of building waste, a random assortment of plastic pipes, an old pot, a single shoe, lots of plastic bags and a few drinks containers.

 Day 17: What could be worse than cig ends?
 How about dog fouling.
 28 of them in today's patch.
 I'll spare you details of the smell...